 - --singularity: Specifies that all jobs with Docker fornat containers specified should be run using the Singularity container engine instead of the Docker container engine. - --jobStore: Path to a folder that already exists, which will contain the Toil jobstore and all related job-tracking information. - --batchSystem: Use the specified HPC or Cloud-based cluster platform. - --workDir: The directory where all temporary files will be created for the workflow.
 A subdirectory of this will be set as the \$TMPDIR environment variable and this subdirectory can be referenced using the CWL parameter reference \$(runtime.tmpdir) in CWL tools and workflows. - --outdir: Directory where final File and Directory outputs will be written.
-References to these and other output types will be in the JSON object printed to the stdout stream after workflow execution. - --logFile: Path to the main logfile with logs from all jobs. - --writeLogs: Directory where all job logs will be stored. - --retryCount: How many times to retry each Toil job. - --disableCaching: Currently required for batch systems (LSF, slurm, gridengine, htcondor, torque) - --maxLogFileSize: Logs that get larger than this value will be truncated. - --stats: Save resources usages in json files that can be collected with the toil stats command after the workflow is done.
+References to these and other output types will be in the JSON object printed to the stdout stream after workflow execution. - --logFile: Path to the main logfile with logs from all jobs. - --writeLogs: Directory where all job logs will be stored. - --retryCount: How many times to retry each Toil job. - --maxLogFileSize: Logs that get larger than this value will be truncated. - --stats: Save resources usages in json files that can be collected with the toil stats command after the workflow is done.